Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Main Results

-While the improved communication complexity in Theorem \ref{theorem2} builds on slightly restrictive dependence on the problem parameters, the LAPG's empirical performance gain over PG goes far beyond the worst-case theoretical analysis presented.
-As the subsequent numerical tests will confirm, LAPG remains operational in a broader DRL setting where $h(\cdot)$ may not satisfy the condition in Theorem \ref{theorem2}.
+While the improved communication complexity in Theorem \ref{theorem2} builds on slightly restrictive dependence on the problem parameters, the LAPG's empirical performance goes beyond the worst-case theoretical analysis presented.
+In numerical tests, we find that using a default value $\xi=1/D$ is sufficient to demonstrate the performance gain of LAPG over PG.